Exabyte-io/documentation/docs/materials/properties.md

 ## Example Representation

-For examples of JSON representation of materials and structure-based descriptors see [materials data](data.md) section.
+For examples of JSON representation of materials and structure-based descriptors, see [materials data](data.md) section.

 ## Features, Fingerprints, Targets

-On many occasions terms "Features", "Fingerprints", "Targets" are used for materials informatics purposes.
-For example, when constructing a machine learning model a dataset containing information about multiple materials is used in order to find regular patterns and inter-dependencies.
+On many occasions, terms "Features", "Fingerprints", "Targets" are used for materials informatics purposes.
+For example, when constructing a machine learning model, a dataset containing information about multiple materials is used in order to find regular patterns and inter-dependencies.
 Such dataset is usually split into properties that represent the known data, or *features*, and the properties to be predicted, or *targets*.

- First we clarify this terminology as follows:
+ First we clarify this terminology as follows.

 - **Feature**: any property of a material, eg. density or electronic band gap.
 - **Fingerprint**: property of a material used as an input for a (statistical modeling) Workflow, equivalent of **Descriptive** property by definition